Skip to content

 Agia Kyriaki, Zola - This beach is located in the village of Zola, and is one of the lesser known amazing beaches in Kefalonia.
 I like to think of it as a mini Myrtos (see below), with its powder milky blue waters, but with no crowds.

 Ai Xelis, Leivatho - This beach has fine black sand and sweeping views of the sea with the Dia Island in the distance.
 Because of it's location, the waters are generally calm, and beautiful shades of blue.
 Throughout the summer they'll host beach parties or volleyball competitions.
+Be warned there are over 100 steps down to the beach.Β

 Antisamos Beach, Sami – A favorite of mine, and also one of the beach scenes in the Nicholas Cage / Penelope Cruz movie, Captian Corelli’s Mandolin.
 Lush trees line the mountain backdrop from the beach all the way to the top.
 The water here is incredibly clear and vibrant shades of blue and green make you just want to take a dive.
 The beach bars are pretty great here too.

-Avithos Beach, Leivatho – Avithos means “bottomless” in Greek, but this is somewhat a misnomer as over the years the sea has actually brought more sand to the beach, and it’s actually pretty shallow – also making it a great beach for kids.
+Avithos Beach, Leivatho – Avithos means β€œbottomless” in Greek, but this is somewhat a misnomer as over the years the sea has actually brought more sand to the beach, and it’s actually pretty shallow – also making it a great beach for kids.
 The waters here are very clean and the sand has a sparkly golden color.
 It also has a great view of the rocky islet of Dias with its tiny chapel.

 Gradakia Beach, Lassi - This kid-friendly beach is tucked away in Lassi close to Kefalonia's most popular beach, Makris Gialos, yet it's small enough to keep track of your kids and watch people cliff jump in the distance.
 It has a cute little beach bar just up the hill if you need a break from the beach.

 Makris Gialos Beach, Lassi – This is the liveliest beach in Kefalonia, and probably one of the most touristy as it’s a short 5-minute drive from Argostoli.
 During peak season, you should arrive early in the day to secure a lounge chair and umbrella.
 Costa Costa is the name of my favorite beach bar on Makri Gialos.
 They have a full bar and lunch menu.
 They also throw full moon parties in August which can be lots of fun when they bring a famous DJ to spin.
-It’s also the side of the beach where most of the locals hang out.

 Spartia Beach, Spartia - Another great spot for families, this beach has crystal blue, calm, and shallow waters.
 There are some amazing rock formations off to the side for some cliff jumping for those who dare.
 No beach chairs though, so bring your own umbrella and towels.
 There's a cafe upstairs in case you need a snack.